webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 - You may need to reboot to see the effect.

 ### Switching to Chain 2 (legacy)
 If you require compatibility with old versions of Android and other devices that don't know about *ISRG Root X1*, you need to serve **Chain 2**.
-To do so:
-- install the version of the *ISRG Root X1* cert which is **cross signed (issued) by *DST Root CA X3***. https://letsencrypt.org/certs/isrg-root-x1-cross-signed.der into the *Trusted Certification Authorities* (or Intermediate Certification Authorities) machine store using certlm.msc.

-- You may need to reboot to see the effect.

 :::warning Caution - Workaround
-You may need to move `ISRG Root X1 (self signed)` to the `Untrusted` store in order to serve the legacy `DST Root CA X3` chain.
-This may have unintended side effects and should be reverted when no longer required (and before Sept 2024).
+A previously proposed workaround was to move `ISRG Root X1 (self signed)` to the `Untrusted` store in order to serve the legacy `DST Root CA X3` chain.
+This has unintended side effects (your server cannot validate https connections against services such as the Let's Encrypt API).

 Servers which do not yet trust `ISRG Root X1 (self signed)` will be serving the legacy chain but will automatically switch when their trust store updates.

+Instead, if you require this chain for compatibility, either use a proxy (Caddy, nginx, Apache) in front of IIS and use the proxy to terminate TLS, or migrate to a different certificate authority.
 :::

 If no other solution works or for any other reason you cannot update client trusts stores etc or require other broader compatibility, you may need to consider moving your certificate to a new Certificate Authority.
 Certify The Web supports a range of built-in [alternatives](/docs/guides/certificate-authorities).
 You could also alternatively use a front-end proxy service such as Caddy, nginx, Apache, or a hosted DNS proxy service like Cloudflare, but these require significant changes to implement.